-International PEN reports that Kuwaiti writer Yasser al-Habib (See NCH #33, #33ii) was released on 25 February 2004 but that he is at risk of imminent re-arrest.
+International PEN reports today that yesterday Kuwaiti writer Yasser al-Habib has been sentenced in absentia to fifteen years' imprisonment.
+Last November he was abducted in connection with an audiocassette recording of a lecture he gave on Islamic historical issues.
+Sentenced to one year in January, he was amnestied in February.
 Please see the NCH summary below and the new appeal by International PEN.
 We hope that you can send the recommended urgent appeals immediately.
 Please remember to write in your professional capacity.